 We often receive questions about Caffélatex solidification after the inflation of the tyre with a CO2 cartridge.
 This is a known and unwanted side-effect related to CO2, common to most latex-based sealants.

-While Caffélatex resists well to both low and high temperatures, the sudden (and localized) change of temperature is not good for its stability.
-A strong thermal shock could indeed be a polymerisation-starter for any latex-based sealant (natural or synthetic), so we suggest to limit the use of CO2 cartridge or, if needed, to do it with extra care following these tips:
+While Caffélatex resists well to both low and high temperatures (between -20 and 50°C), sudden temperature changes are not good for its stability.
+A strong thermal shock could be a polymerization-starter for any latex-based sealant (natural or synthetic), so we suggest to limit the use of CO2 cartridges or, if necessary, to do it with extra care.

-- with modern CO2 adapters (connecting the CO2 cartidge to the valve) you can control the inflation rate.
-Keeping it low will prevent solidification issues.
-Infact the temperature drop is related to the speed of expansion of the CO2: if the expansion is slower, so is the inflation rate… you don’t quite freeze your fingers and save your sealant.
+- use adjustable CO2 adapters (connecting the CO2 cartridge to the valve) to control the inflation rate.
+By keeping low inflation rate, you will prevent solidification issues.
+The temperature drop is indeed connected to the CO2 expansion rate: if the expansion is slower, so is the inflation rate and the temperature drop; this way you save your sealant and avoid freezing your fingers.